History of Barry University

 The Law School continued to make its mark on the national scene in 2007 when it received a grant from the Eckerd Family Foundation to start the Juvenile Justice Center (JCC).
 The Center trains lawyers and law students to represent children accused of crimes in Florida’s juvenile delinquency system.
 In 2008, the JCC received a grant from the John D. and Catherine T. MacArthur Foundation to participate in the newly created Models for Change Juvenile Indigent Defense Action Network (JIDAN).
 In this role, the JCC works in partnership with the JIDAN to pursue reforms that strengthen juvenile indigent defense systems.

-During the 2008-2009 academic year, Sister Linda oversaw the final stages of the reorganization of the University’s academic division into two colleges and seven schools: the College of Arts and Sciences and the College of Health Sciences, the Andreas School of Business, the Adrian Dominican School of Education, the Dwayne O. Andreas School of Law as well as the Schools of Adult and Continuing Education (ACE), Human Performance and Leisure Sciences (HPLS), Podiatric Medicine and Social Work.
+During the 2008-2009 academic year, Sister Linda oversaw the final stages of the reorganization of the University’s academic division into two colleges and seven schools: the College of Arts and Sciences and the College of Health Sciences, the Andreas School of Business, the Adrian Dominican School of Education, the Dwayne O. Andreas School of Law as well as the Schools of School of Professional and Career Education (PACE), Human Performance and Leisure Sciences (HPLS), Podiatric Medicine and Social Work.

 Always respected for its service to the South Florida community, Barry’s ties to community partners were revitalized and strengthened during the past decade.
 In 2008, for example, the Barry Institute for Community and Economic Development (BICED) was formed under the auspices of the School of Business.
 BICED provides need-based information and business skill development specifically targeted to select Miami-Dade communities.